junxit/us-congress-bills-111/metadata.md

 - 2010-04-15 — The previous question on the motion was ordered without objection. (consideration: CR H2612)
 - 2010-04-15 — The previous question was ordered pursuant to the rule. (consideration: CR H2611)
 - 2010-04-15 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2010-04-19 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.